 13Then was Daniel brought in before the king.
 The king spoke and said to Daniel, “Are you that Daniel who are of the children of the captivity of Judah, whom the king my father brought out of Judah?

-14I have heard of you, that the spirit of the gods is in you, and that light and understanding and excellent wisdom are found in you.
+14Now I have heard about you that the spirit of the gods is in you, and that light and understanding and extraordinary wisdom are found in you.

-18You, king, the Most High God gave Nebuchadnezzar your father the kingdom, and greatness, and glory, and majesty,
+18O king, the Most High God gave Nebuchadnezzar your father the kingdom, and greatness, and glory, and majesty,

-22You, his son, Belshazzar, have not humbled your heart, though you knew all this,
+22But you, his son, Belshazzar, have not humbled your heart, though you knew all this,

-23but have lifted up yourself against the Lord of heaven; and they have brought the vessels of his house before you, and you and your lords, your wives and your concubines, have drunk wine from them; and you have praised the gods of silver and gold, of bronze, iron, wood, and stone, which do not see, nor hear, nor know; and the God in whose hand your breath is, and whose are all your ways, you have not glorified.
+23but you have lifted up yourself against the Lord of heaven; and they have brought the vessels of his house before you, and you and your lords, your wives and your concubines, have drunk wine from them; and you have praised the gods of silver and gold, of bronze, iron, wood, and stone, which do not see, nor hear, nor know; but the God in whose hand your breath is, and whose are all your ways, you have not glorified.

 26This is the interpretation of the message: MENE; God has numbered your kingdom and brought it to an end;